lis-epfl/micro-502/docs/faq/faq.rst

 ====================================================================================

-If your question still persist, rise your hand and ask a TA.
+If your question still persists, raise your hand and ask a TA.